 The area under pulses has undergone drastic reduction resulting in low production, although the productivity of major pulses has either increased or remained stagnant but still there is huge gap with potential yield.
-Pulses are generally grown on marginal lands due to the low productivitylow input nature as rainfed crop, with main focus on high productivity-high input crops like paddy and wheat by most farmers.
+Pulses are generally grown on marginal lands due to the low productivity-low input nature as rainfed crop, with main focus on high productivity-high input crops like paddy and wheat by most farmers.
 In a study regarding impact of NFSM on pulse production, marketing it was found that in NFSM and non NFSM district of Bihar about 64% of sample farmers mainly grows pulses for home consumption needs, followed by lack of irrigation and inferior land (14% each) and profitability ranked important only by large farmers (8%).
-In NFSM and non-NFSM districts pest problem has been mentioned as main limitation (28-30%), other being lower profitability (24%), yield instability (20%) and lack of assured market (16%) were listed as main reasons for shifting away from pulse cultivation (Singh et.al., 2016).
+In NFSM and non-NFSM districts pest problem has been mentioned as main limitation (28-30%), other being lower profitability (24%), yield instability (20%) and lack of assured market (16%) were listed as main reasons for shifting away from pulse cultivation (Singh et al., 2016).
 As a crop of low priority and status they do not get best of management practices of farmers besides being adversely affected by a number of biotic and abiotic stresses, responsible for a large extent of the instability and low yields.
-Some of the studies estimated the losses in the range from 15% to 20% of normal production (IIPR 2011).
 The major abiotic, biotic and socio-economic constraints in Pulse production are enumerated below.